Repositorios-de-Estudio/ingles-kings-college-london/README.md

 ## Ejemplos compuestos:
 - The man is running with the dog through the forest
 - The cat is running from the dog through the snow

+### Ejemplo pedir y dar direcciones
+- forma 1
+	-	Hector: Excuse me sir, how do I get to the hospital?
+	-	Martin: Go along this road, past the cinema, across the bridge and the hospital is on the left.
+- forma 2
+	- Señora: Excuse me.
+I’m looking for the post office.
+Can you please direct me?
+	- Hombre: Sure.
+Walk straight along Halab Avenue, past the pharmacy then turn left onto Beirut Road
+	- Señora:  Is the post office on Beirut Road?
+	- Hombre: Yes.
+It’s between the large bookshop and the coffee shop (Está entre la librería grande y la cafetería)

 ***